FlyMandi/FlyMandi/02.5 - Language Specifics/C++/Basics.md

+# Why C++?

+C++, the object-oriented version of C, is a very versatile language that's fairly [low-level](../../02%20-%20Programming/Basics.md#high-level-vs-low-level) and can grant you a lot of control over performance, like access to memory management and sophisticated pointer setups.
+No problem if you don't know what those two things mean, just know C++ is a very capable language.

 # Getting started with C++

 C++ is a compiled language, which means you'll need either a suitable [IDE]() or some combination of [Text Editor](), [Compiler]() and [Linker]().
 If you're familiar with another language, there's probably a way to tweak your setup to fit C++, but if not, I would recommend [Visual Studio](https://visualstudio.microsoft.com/vs/community/) as an IDE.
 Or you could do what I do, which is to use [VSCode](https://code.visualstudio.com) as a text editor and Visual Studio itself as a linker/compiler combo.
 If you're <del>a deranged lunatic</del> using macOS, I've heard XCode and Clang is a good combo.

 # Syntax